 Quantitative approaches principally depend on the quality of their underlying datasets.
 The dependence on qualitative data for analysis is partly due to technical limitations in the citation databases.
-Without the ability to automatically generate larger randomized samples or to compare the topology of our graph with that of the complete corpus underlying the queries, it can only present an informed estimate of the real-world network.
+Without the ability to automatically generate larger randomized samples or to compare the topology of the graph with that of the complete corpus underlying the queries, it can only present an informed estimate of the real-world network.
 Just as these databases suffer from limitations in their collection process, e.g. collection based on English as lingua franca, they nevertheless provide a reasonably good estimate of different academic fields.
 Similarly, the core articles of the analysis present an estimate at the state of the field as it appears within these datasets.
 As time progresses, schematic models representing the field will equally develop.
-However, the following approach takes a dual approach to determine the field by the initial sample dataset for NA, as well as compare with an updated dataset by recommendations following a presentation given at the CAA 2016 in Oslo.
+However, the following approach takes a dual approach to determine the field by the initial sample dataset for NA, as well as compare with an updated dataset by recommendations following a presentation given at the conference, Computer Applications and Quantitative Methods in Archaeology, spring 2016 in Oslo.